UAA Stock Price Today (May 2026) — Under Armour, Inc. Analysis & Key Metrics 2026-05-22

 Common investor questions about Under Armour, Inc.

-Under Armour, Inc. (UAA) is currently trading at $6.36.
-The RSI (14-day) is at 60.9, indicating neutral territory.
+Under Armour, Inc. (UAA) is currently trading at $5.50.
+The RSI (14-day) is at 44.7, indicating neutral territory.
 Wall Street analysts have a consensus "hold" recommendation.
-The mean analyst price target of $7.73 implies 21.6% upside from current levels.
-Volatility is moderate at 36.3% annualized, meaning price movements are relatively contained.
+The mean analyst price target of $7.73 implies 40.5% upside from current levels.
+Volatility is high at 76.3% annualized, meaning significant price swings are common.
 Investors should consider their risk tolerance, investment horizon, and portfolio diversification before making a decision.

 Under Armour, Inc. (UAA) does not currently pay a regular dividend.
 The company may be reinvesting profits into growth initiatives, or may not yet be profitable enough to distribute earnings to shareholders.

 Key risks for Under Armour, Inc. (UAA) investors include: 1.
-Moderate volatility (36.3% annualized)—price swings are notable.
+High volatility (76.3% annualized)—the stock can experience significant daily price swings.
 2. Elevated debt levels (D/E ratio of 117.66) which could pressure margins in a rising rate environment.
 3. The company is not currently profitable on a trailing basis, which creates earnings uncertainty.
 4. Declining revenue (-5.2% YoY), indicating potential business headwinds.
-5. Elevated short interest (25.9% of float) suggests significant bearish sentiment.
+5. Elevated short interest (28.2% of float) suggests significant bearish sentiment.
 6. Broader market and macroeconomic risks (interest rates, inflation, geopolitical events).
 7. Apparel Manufacturing sector-specific competitive pressures.
 Investors should diversify and consider their risk tolerance before investing.

 Here is Under Armour, Inc.'s (UAA) current debt and financial health profile: Total debt stands at $1.69B.
 The debt-to-equity ratio is 117.66, which is elevated and warrants monitoring, especially in a rising interest rate environment.
 The current ratio is 1.43, indicating adequate short-term liquidity.
 The quick ratio is 0.52.
 The company holds $464.65M in cash and equivalents.
 Free cash flow is negative at $-385,754,240, which could limit the company's ability to manage debt obligations.